 Jaclyn Young has a passion for the arts, and has been working professionally in Theatre Education since 2004.
 She studied Theatre at the College of William and Mary, and has been fortunate to work in the education departments of many theatres including Round House Theatre, The Shakespeare Theatre, Imagination Stage, Civic Theatre of Allentown, and Prairie Fire Children’s Theatre.
-Jaclyn is a proud FCPS Theatre teacher at Whitman Middle School in Alexandria.
+Jaclyn is a proud FCPS Theatre teacher.

 Laura Moody is a technical jack-of-all-trades, having worked as a Stage Manager, Light and Soundboard Operator, and Costumer for a number of local theatres, including 2nd Flight Productions, Aurora Studio Theatre, Dominion Stage, Elden Street Players, Leesburg Theatre Company, Little Theater of Alexandria, Reston Community Players, Taking Flight Theatre Company, and Vp Start Crow Productions.
 She has also acted in several productions in area theatres.
 Having found a second home at NextStop from the very beginning, Laura is committed to continuing to strengthen her bonds to the community while also growing personally and professionally at NextStop.